beb1n/food-recipes/README.md

 Live site: https://beb1n.github.io/food-recipes/

-Skill use in this ptoject : Basic HTML
+Skill use in this project : Basic HTML